manwaltep/HeuristicImperatives-Maori.md/README.md

 These axioms act as core values or hard-wired rules that the AI cannot violate, ensuring its actions and decisions align with the desired outcomes or ethical standards established by its designers or stakeholders.
 Axiomatic alignment is one avenue that may support and address the Artificial Intelligence Alignment Problem, ensuring that AI systems behave in ways that align with human values, safety requirements, and ethical norms.

 Te Reo Maori, is the native language of tangata Māori (Māori people).
 Te Reo Māori has a rich oral and written tradition that encapsulates Māori history, culture, and values.
 Te Reo Māori is considered a taonga, or treasure, and efforts have been made to revitalise and see it thrive in New Zealand society.
-Its unique structure and idioms offer deep insights into the worldview of the tangata Māori, making its preservation and respectful usage a matter of cultural significance.
+Its unique structure and idioms offer deep insights into the worldview of tangata Māori, making its preservation and respectful usage a matter of cultural significance.

 The lack of axioms or logical grounding is the biggest problem with Reinforcement Learning with Human Feedback (RLHF).
-By grounding axioms in **Tikanga** it's intended that grounding documents, systems, and processes into axioms establishes a fundamental set of principles or rules that guide the operation, decision-making, and overall function of these entities.
+It's intended that by grounding documents, systems, and processes into axioms establishes a fundamental set of principles or rules that guide the operation, decision-making, and overall function of these entities.

 Here is what this does: